The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 Recommended GPU tier for this build:

 • Top-tier flagship GPU (primary recommendation).
-This is for 4K high refresh targets and maximum headroom.
+For 4K high refresh targets and maximum headroom.

 • Upper high-end GPU (smart alternative).
-This is for strong 4K performance with slightly less overhead in brutal titles.
+For strong 4K performance with slightly less overhead in brutal titles.

-If you want to reference official specs while comparing models, NVIDIA’s product pages are a solid starting point: NVIDIA.
-For a quick database view of GPU specs and comparison across generations, TechPowerUp’s GPU database is handy: TechPowerUp GPU Specs.
+If you want official reference pages while comparing models, NVIDIA’s product pages are a solid starting point: NVIDIA.
+For a quick database view of GPU specs across generations, TechPowerUp’s database is handy: TechPowerUp GPU Specs.

 Practical truth: At 4K, the GPU is your performance ceiling.
 Spend too little here and nothing else will save you.
 Spend too much here without supporting airflow and power, and you will still lose performance to heat and instability.